20 Best Boutique Hotels in Mexico City (2025)

 Mexico City or CDMX (Ciudad de México) is one of the most populous cities in the world (+20MM inhabitants) and has a very large footprint.
 It can be quite overwhelming to try to figure out where to stay.

-BEST MEXICO CITY NEIGHBOURHOODS
+MEXICO CITY NEIGHBORHOODS

 LA CONDESA